Dr Kirsten Connan

 Kirsten has worked as a specialist in obstetrics and gynaecology for the past 7 years.
 The majority of this was at the Royal Women’s Hospital and Frances Perry House in Melbourne.
 Just prior to her move to Hobart, Kirsten spent time working at the Royal Darwin Hospital.

-Kirsten has a strong interest in medical teaching and is completing a Masters of Clinical Teaching (Melbourne University).
+Kirsten loves educating her patients about their bodies and healthcare, and has completed a Masters of Clinical Education (Melbourne University).
 Kirsten has regularly taught on medical aid trips to both Fiji and Mongolia over the last 8 years.
-In 2018 she will join a team to Namibia in Africa.

 Kirsten is married to Daniel, also a medical specialist, and has two delightful primary school aged girls, Anika and Isabel.
 Kirsten’s passions include long-distance running, hockey, reading and spending time with her family – including a lot of craft and sports with her girls!